Update: This blog has been updated with 2020 data and information.

-With 3.6 billion people using the internet, the buyer’s journey now begins and, for many industries, ends in the digital landscape.
-71% of consumers begin the Discovery stage and 74% start Exploration stage with an online search.
+With 4.57 billion people using the internet in July 2020 alone, the buyer’s journey now begins and, for many industries, ends in the digital landscape.
+87% of consumers begin their journey digitally.
+This is a huge percentage jump since 71% in 2018.
 By focusing your attention on how your brand appears in search results, you can reduce the overwhelming nature of the modern buyer’s journey, and make sure you are targeting the right content to the right audience at each moment in their journey to minimize poor bounce rates.

 The layout of the search engine results page (SERP) is also up for grabs.
 There are now 50 different SERP elements and an infinite number of combinations where Google is understanding the intent of each search to present the most relevant and helpful information during the buyer’s journey.

-For example, if the user asks a question, Google might prioritize a Quick Answer, the highlighted section that appears at the top of the SERP whenever a user asks an information seeking question, like “How to…” or “What is…”.
+For example, if the user asks a question during a micro-moment search, Google might prioritize a Quick Answer, the highlighted section that appears at the top of the SERP whenever a user asks an information seeking question, like “How to…” or “What is…”.
 Or when a location seems like the most appropriate result, the buyer will see a Local 3-Pack view showing nearby businesses who offer what they’re looking for.

 When the majority of every buyer’s journey starts with search, you need to ensure buyers see signs for your brand on that first results page.
 Here are three ways to ensure you earn their attention.